-This page contains presentation slides and audio files from the Bioenergy Technologies Office's (BETO) webinar series that covers many of the Office's activities and features "Hot Topics" discussions relevant to the development of renewable fuels, power, and products from biomass resources.
+This page contains presentation slides and audio files from the Bioenergy Technologies Office (BETO) webinars.
+The upcoming and past webinars cover many of BETO's activities and feature "Hot Topic" discussions relevant to the development of renewable fuels, power, and products from biomass resources.
 See also Conferences, Meetings and Workshops, and other Events.

 NOTICE: These webinars, including all audio and images of participants and presentation materials, may be recorded, saved, edited, distributed, used internally, posted on the U.S. Department of Energy's (DOE’s) website, or otherwise made publicly available.
 If you continue to access this webinar and provide such audio or image content, you consent to such use by or on behalf of DOE and the Government for Government purposes and acknowledge that you will not inspect or approve, or be compensated for, such use.